Little Broken

 Fold the meat into quarters and place the prosciutto into piles.
 Then, add the crackers around the cheese and meats.

 Add some fresh fruit and fill in any empty spots with nuts, plus more fruit.
-The key is grouping everything in piles and mixing different shapes, sizes, and color.
+The key is grouping everything in piles and mixing different shapes, sizes, and colors.
 Get creative with it.

 Sliced meat and cheese with fruit on a wooden board